ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 In some cases the index computation may produce intermediate negative values.
 This is OK as long as we ultimately end up with a positive value being passed to `operator[]`.
-This works with unsigned integers as long as the computation only involves operations that work as intended under modular arithmetic, additions and subtractions.
+This works with unsigned integers as long as the computation only involves operations that work as intended under modular arithmetic, e.g. additions, subtractions and multiplications [(44)](https://www.nayuki.io/page/unsigned-int-considered-harmful-for-java).
-(Does multiplication work as well?)
+Not division and reminder.
 The modular arithmetic ensures that the correct number of steps is taken in both directions regardless of any wrapping at either side.
 It may make debugging more difficult since printing values won't show the "semantically correct" value but instead the wrapped value.
 However, if we do divides on a supposedly negative, but actually very large, values then we will get an incorrect result.